 As a developer, you can add functionality to SAP S/4HANA as you did in SAP ERP.
 Here are some pieces of information:

-For more information, see SAP Cloud Platform: Official Tutorials & Resources - SAP.com.
+For more information, see SAP Cloud Platform: Official Tutorials & Resources - SAP.com or check the SAP Extensibility Explorer:

 Using the development environment of SAP Cloud Platform is the recommended way to create your applications for an SAP S/4HANA backend system.
 In the SAP Cloud Platform Cockpit:

-For more information, see the SAP Help Portal on SAP Cloud Platform Cockpit.
+For more information, see the SAP Help Portal on SAP Cloud Platform Cockpit or Manage Systems, Transports, and Change Implementation in Hybrid Landscapes.

 SAP Landscape Management (LaMa) helps you automate repetitive tasks and gain visibility of and control over SAP and non-SAP systems in both traditional, virtual, and cloud infrastructures.
 In particular, LaMa provides system copy with fully automated post-copy steps.
 As a result, you can boost efficiency and agility and lower operating costs.